 Activities can be completed by students on an independent basis.
 Points are awarded for correct responses.
-The same activity can be attempted multiple times (with the exception of Quiz Taker).
+The same activity can be attempted multiple times (with the exception of Vid Quiz).
 If a student does better on a subsequent occasion, their points are increased.
 However, if they do worse, points do not decrease.

 Assignments can only be created by users logged in to a teacher account.
 Once created, they must be assigned to a specific class.
 Only members of the specified class can submit the assignment.
 Assignments can be customized by the teacher, deleted, disabled, etc. Once completed, submissions can be ranked, downloaded or deleted.